-While it’s not certain yet whether or not the Department will opt to impose the same restrictive standards included in the original bill, it remains a possibility.
-The Department has until Jan 1, 2014 until its first report is due.
+While it’s not certain yet whether DHHS will opt to impose the same restrictive standards included in the original bill, it remains a possibility.
+The agency has until Jan 1, 2014 to complete a plan for the new rules.

 Femcare is the only clinic in the state that has met ambulatory surgical center standards in the past.

 Some of the specific problems DHHS cited with the facility, via WCNC:

 - Failed to maintain anesthesia (nitrous oxide gas) delivery systems in good working condition, with torn masks and tubing held together with tape.This could lead to patients not receiving the intended dosage and risk patients not being fully sedated during surgical procedures, leading to pain and physical harm.

 - Failed to ensure emergency equipment had weekly checks to ensure the equipment was suitable for use in patient care and failed to ensure that emergency medicine wasn’t expired.

 - Failed to sweep and mop the operating room floor and failed to properly clean operating room beds.

 - Failed to have a director of nursing responsible and accountable for all nursing services.